 All you need to do is find a spot in your garden that gets all-day sun, and make sure you dig in some good manure and compost at least a week before planting.
 Some people say to chill your bulbs a week prior to planting, which we have tried this year.
 A dear reader pointed out that this helps to trick them into sprouting, by changing their 'body clock' so they think it's time to grow when put into the nice warm soil (thanks Kath!).
 Although we've never done it any other year before and they've still grown fine...

 Just before you are ready to plant, break apart your bulbs into single cloves.
 Mark out where you are going to plant them by using a stick or rope, not 100% essential but we find it's the easiest way to make sure they are evenly spaced.
 Space rows 10-15 cm apart (or up to 30cm if space permits), with 10 cm between each plant.
 Plant garlic cloves with the pointy end facing upwards, 3cm below the soil surface and cover well.
 We tend to place all the cloves in the ground first, then push them in once we've mapped out where they are going.
 The best time to plant garlic is in Autumn between March and April (Southern Hemisphere) although there is the old rule that says to plant on the shortest day of the year and harvest on the longest.
 In NZ/Australia you can plant any time up until mid June, but just note that the later you plant, the smaller the resulting bulbs will be at harvest time.

 To harvest, gently dig up each bulb being careful not to damage it.
 Leave the tops on and shake of excess soil from the roots.
 Hang in a dry place out of direct sunlight for a couple of weeks.
-The tops can now be plaited or trimmed from the bulb.
+The tops can now be braided or trimmed from the bulb.
 If garlic is stored correctly in a dry spot it can last until the following autumn, where you will be able to set aside a few bulbs to plant again...
 I use this great garlic braiding tutorial.